lcmd-epfl/marc/README.md

 Several strategies are available for the generation of conformational ensembles.
 Typically, one then needs to sort the ensemble and proceed with the study of the most energetically favored conformers, which will be the most accesible thermodynamically following a Boltzmann distribution.

 However, sorting conformers accurately requires high quality energy computations.
 Accurately determining the energy of every structure may be too computationally demanding.
-Hence, marc provides a convenient way of accomplishing two goals:
+Hence, marc provides a convenient way of accomplishing three goals:

 - Select a handful of conformers that are representative of the diversity of the conformational ensemble using combined metrics.
 - Apply energy cutoffs based on the available energies to remove entire clusters from the space using the `-ewin` flag.